oracle-livelabs/goldengate/ogg-json/remote-desktop/remote-desktop.md

     ![Copy SSH public key using Putty](./images/novnc-copy-pub-key-2.png " ")

-4. Paste the copied public key onto the remote clipboard first, then onto the terminal where you opened *authorized_keys* for edit
+4. Paste the copied public key onto the remote clipboard first, then onto the terminal where you opened *authorized_keys* for edit.

     ![Paste SSH key to authorized keys in remote desktop](./images/novnc-copy-pub-key-3.png " ")

-5. Save and exit the *Vi* editor
+5. Save and exit the *Vi* editor.

-6. Set required permissions on *$HOME/.ssh* and *authorized_keys*
+6. Set required permissions on *$HOME/.ssh* and *authorized_keys*.

     ```
     <copy>